MicrosoftDocs/power-platform/power-platform/admin/onpremises-data-gateway-management.md

 Users who are part of the Azure AD Global administrator role (which includes Global admins), Power BI service administrators, and Gateway administrators will have access to Data Gateway management on the Power Platform admin center.
 There may however be differences in the features available and the operations which can be performed by each of these roles.

-The Azure AD Global administrator role (which includes Global admins) and Power BI service administrators can use the **Tenant administration** setting to see all gateways in their organizations in addition to the gateways they manage.
-You can switch between these two views using this toggle in the upper-right corner of the page:
+The Azure AD Global administrator role (which includes Global admins) and Power BI service administrators can use the **Tenant administration** setting to control the list of gateways exposed.

+- Turn on **Tenant administration** to see and manage all gateways installed in your enterprise.
+- Turn off **Tenant administration** to see and manage all gateways for which you are an administrator.

+You can switch between these two views using this toggle in the upper-right corner of the page.

 > [!div class="mx-imgBorder"]
 > ![Power Platform admin](media/tenant-administration.png "Power Platform admin")